aeroneering/aeroneering.github.com/airfoiljson/index.md

 title: AirfoilJSON *DRAFT* Specification
 ---

 AirfoilJSON is a format based on JavaScript Object Notation (JSON) that aims to faithfully represent the information contained in a [UIUC airfoil data file](http://www.ae.illinois.edu/m-selig/ads.html).
 You can think of it as "[GeoJSON](http://www.geojson.org/) for airfoils".
 An AirfoilJSON object must also be a valid JSON object.
-It is possible that a web service might return a list of AirfoilJSON objects.

 ### Examples ###